UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 Below is a picture of the Sonar board included with Magni Silver configuration.
 This section will show how the Sonar Board is mounted on tall standoffs and a 50-pin ribbon cable is then attached.
 The sonar board is included in the large box for a Magni Silver but is not attached to the robot prior to shipment.
 Be careful to avoid the need to often re-bend the sonars if they bump something because the pins can only be bent and re-bent a limited number of times.

 ![Magni Sonar Board](MagniSonarBoard.jpg)

+The Magni software must be configured to enable usage of the sonar board.
+You must edit the `robot.yaml` file as root user then modify the file.

+`sudo nano /etc/ubiquity/robot.yaml`

+Make an edit so the only uncommented line with `sonars:` in it is as shown below.

+`sonars: 'pi_sonar_v1'`

 The Sonar board is mounted to the chassis using 4 standoffs that screw into 4 fixed 3mm standoffs on the chassis.
 This description will show the 2 standoffs